Reflex Sympathetic Dystrophy Syndrome

 "sprouting."
 This in turn disrupts the cells' supply of trophic factors.
 Scientists can now

-a technique called polymerase chain reaction, abbreviated PCR, scientists can study the
+using a technique called polymerase chain reaction, abbreviated PCR, scientists can

-genes that are induced by injury and persistent pain.
-There is evidence that the proteins that
+study the genes that are induced by injury and persistent pain.
+There is evidence that

-are ultimately synthesized by these genes may be targets for new therapies.
-The dramatic
+the proteins that are ultimately synthesized by these genes may be targets for new

-number of neurotransmitters involved in the control of pain.
-Using sophisticated imaging
+a number of neurotransmitters involved in the control of pain.
+Using sophisticated

-technologies, investigators can now visualize what is happening chemically in the spinal
+imaging technologies, investigators can now visualize what is happening chemically in

-cord.
-From this work, new therapies may emerge, therapies that can help reduce or
+the spinal cord.
+From this work, new therapies may emerge, therapies that can help

 Hope for the Future